00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 38:22 So just pick one of those.

-38:23 There's a way to kind of winnow it down to, you know, 20 requests and not 6,000, but that kind of stuff, your, there should be no time where there is a 404 on your site.
+38:23 There's a way to kind of winnow it down to, you know, 20 requests and not 6,000.

-38:34 It's not an inherent flakiness of testing that there's not a 404.
+38:33 It's not an inherent flakiness of testing that there's not a 404.

 38:37 There should not be a 404.

-38:39 Same thing, there should not be a 500, my website, my server crashed, it should never crash.
+38:39 There should not be a 500, my website, my server crashed.

-38:53 I checked the code that works with the database models are fine, but the HTML assume there was a field in the database model we passed to it.
+38:55 But the HTML assumed there was a field in the database model we passed to it.

-39:05 - No, I think you're making a really good point, Michael.
+39:05 No, I think you're making a really good point, Michael.

-39:07 And so what I often do, like say, for example, I'm adding a new feature or I'm adding a bug fix.
+39:07 And so what I often do, like, say, for example, I'm adding a new feature or I'm adding a bug fix.

 39:14 What I'm going to regularly do to be confident in my changes to the system is run my integration tests maybe every once in a while and run my unit tests very frequently during the refactoring process.

-39:28 I can't run them all the time because they regrettably take too long to run, but I can run my integration test cases very frequently when I'm adding a bug fix or adding a new feature.
+39:32 But I can run my integration test cases very frequently when I'm adding a bug fix or adding a new feature.

-39:39 And then every once in a while, do the kind of smoke tests that you mentioned, and then the integration or end-to-end testing that we've been discussing, so that ultimately I have rapid feedback that gives me confidence.
+39:39 And then every once in a while do the kind of smoke tests that you mentioned and then the integration or end-to-end testing that we've been discussing so that ultimately I have rapid feedback that gives me confidence.

-39:53 And then additionally, I have longer running tests that further give me confidence that my program is working.
+39:52 And then additionally, I have longer running tests that further give me confidence that my program is working.

-39:59 - That's a really good point.
+39:58 That's a really good point.

-40:00 Maybe you don't even run all your unit tests as you're writing that feature.
+39:59 And maybe you don't even run all your unit tests as you're writing that feature.

 40:03 Maybe you run a group of them that you think are related.

-40:16 Those plugins are really good.
+40:15 Those plugins are really good.

-40:18 And what's awesome about coverage.py is that it can track code coverage on a per test case basis.
+40:18 And what's awesome about coverage.py is that it can track code coverage on a per-test-case basis.

-40:31 And as you mentioned, I'll only run those test cases that are covering the parts of the system that I'm changing because that helps me to get very rapid feedback from my unit test cases while I'm adding a new feature to a certain part of my program.
+40:30 And as you mentioned, I'll only run those test cases that are covering the parts of the system that I'm changing because that helps me to get very rapid feedback from my unit test cases while I'm adding a new feature to a certain part of my program.

-40:45 - I didn't realize that coverage.py would tell you that in reverse, like for this part of your program, these are the five tests.
+40:45 I didn't realize that coverage.py would tell you that in reverse.

 40:52 That's really cool.

-40:53 - Yeah, so I really like that feature.
+40:53 So I really like that feature.

-40:55 I think it was released in coverage.py 5.0 and I've been using it since the feature was available.
+40:58 And I've been using it since the feature was available.

 41:02 It's incredibly helpful because of the fact that you can look at specific statements in your code and then find out which test cases cover those statements and then choose to rerun those specific tests when you're repeatedly running your test suite.